Zero-point energy: Dark energy

-In the late 1990s it was discovered that very distant supernova were dimmer than expected suggesting that the universe's expansion was accelerating rather than slowing down.
+In the late 1990s it was discovered that very distant supernovae were dimmer than expected suggesting that the universe's expansion was accelerating rather than slowing down.
 This revived discussion that Einstein's cosmological constant, long disregarded by physicists as being equal to zero, was in fact some small positive value.
 This would indicate empty space exerted some form of negative pressure or energy.

-There is no natural candidate for what might cause what has been called dark energy but the current best guess is that it is the zero-point energy of the vacuum.
-One difficulty with this assumption is that the zero-point energy of the vacuum is absurdly large compared to the observed cosmological constant.
-In general relativity, mass and energy are equivalent; both produce a gravitational field and therefore the theorized vacuum energy of quantum field theory should have led to the universe ripping itself to pieces.
-This obviously has not happened and this issue, called the cosmological constant problem, is one of the greatest unsolved mysteries in physics.
+There is no natural candidate for what might cause what has been called dark energy but the current best guess is that it is the zero-point energy of the vacuum, but this guess is known to be off by 120 orders of magnitude.

-The European Space Agency is building the Euclid telescope.
-Due to launch in 2023, it will map galaxies up to 10 billion light years away.
+The European Space Agency's Euclid telescope, launched on 1 July 2023, will map galaxies up to 10 billion light years away.
 By seeing how dark energy influences their arrangement and shape, the mission will allow scientists to see if the strength of dark energy has changed.
 If dark energy is found to vary throughout time it would indicate it is due to quintessence, where observed acceleration is due to the energy of a scalar field, rather than the cosmological constant.
 No evidence of quintessence is yet available, but it has not been ruled out either.
 It generally predicts a slightly slower acceleration of the expansion of the universe than the cosmological constant.
 Some scientists think that the best evidence for quintessence would come from violations of Einstein's equivalence principle and variation of the fundamental constants in space or time.
 Scalar fields are predicted by the Standard Model of particle physics and string theory, but an analogous problem to the cosmological constant problem (or the problem of constructing models of cosmological inflation) occurs: renormalization theory predicts that scalar fields should acquire large masses again due to zero-point energy.